What makes musicians special?

 Regain your composure

 Musicians in crisis report physical symptoms suchs as aches, pains and stiffness and often an increase in performance anxiety.
 Many are referred for psychotherapy by physiotherapists or Alexander Technique practitioners.
 Others in mid-phrase hear the intrusive voice of a childhood teacher, telling them they will never be good enough to perform at the Carnegie Hall or Royal Opera House.
 Pianists suffer from memory loss, instrumental soloists feel as if they have shrunk in stature; singers feel flayed back to the bone when they stand on the stage.
 Nobody can see just how vulnerable you feel inside.
+I offer a safe space to process those feelings and the skills to manage them.

 Containing and managing emotional expression